Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project moderators.
+Representation of a project may be further defined and clarified by community moderators.

 The Forum Guidelines apply to the FreeCAD Forum but may also be adopted for other FreeCAD social media channels.